coderhackx/Kuka_Website/README.md

 # Overview

 This is a static website showcasing a system that integrates the KUKA iiwa 14 robotic arm with an OptiTrack motion capture system for motion-aware imaging.
 The robot holds and maneuvers the imaging probe with precision, while OptiTrack tracks subject movement in real time.
-The website provides an overview of how the system works, its features, and its capabilities in improving imaging accuracy and repeatability—all presented in a lightweight, static format for easy access and fast loading.
+The website provides an overview of how the system works, its features, and its capabilities in improving imaging accuracy and repeatability, all presented in a lightweight, static format for easy access and fast loading.

 ## Table of Contents
 - [Project Overview](#project-overview)